microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/search-query.md

         {
           "hits": [
             {
-              "_id": "1",
+              "hitId": "1",
-              "_score": 1,
+              "rank": 1,
-              "_sortField": "Relevance",
-              "_summary": "_summary-value",
+              "summary": "_summary-value",
-              "_source": "The source field will contain the underlying graph entity part of the response" }
+              "resource": "The source field will contain the underlying graph entity part of the response" }
           ],
           "total": 47,